orangejuice/blog/data/activity/book-the-ultramind-solution-2010/record.en.md

   subtitle: Hyman, Mark M.D. / 2010
 ---

-Via tw Kenny, recommending a book -&lt;The UltraMind Solution&gt;, by Mark Hyman.
-It details the following: 1.
-Why the body gets damaged: external stress + environmental pollution + toxic food 2.
-How to repair: adjust diet + take vitamin supplements 3.
-Why to take nutritional supplements: due to environmental pollution, even the nutrition of unprocessed foods is greatly lost and cannot meet the needs of the human body.
-4. Nutrients required for various symptoms, as well as recommended intake and frequency.
+Via tw Kenny recommends a book - &lt;The UltraMind Solution&gt;, Mark Hyman.
+It contains detailed introductions on:
+1. Why the body gets damaged: external pressure + environmental pollution + toxic food
+2. How to repair: adjust diet + take vitamin supplements
+3. Why to take nutritional supplements: Due to environmental pollution, even unprocessed foods suffer from severe nutrient loss, unable to meet the bodily needs
+4. The nutrients required for various symptoms, and recommendations on intake amount and frequency